 - Core Net Income.
-We define core net income as net income less acquisition related expenses, the related tax effect of acquisition related expenses and gains/(losses) on sale of securities. - Core Return on Average Assets.
-We define core return on average assets as net income less acquisition related expenses, the related tax effect of acquisition related expenses and gains/(losses) on sale of securities, divided by average assets, with average assets based upon the average daily balance of total assets in each year. - Pretax Pre-provision Core Net Income.
-We define pretax pre-provision core net income as net income less acquisition related expenses, loan loss provision, gain/(losses) on sale of securities and income taxes. - Tangible Common Equity.
+We define core net income as net income less acquisition related expenses, the related tax effect of acquisition related expenses, the gain on a historically large USDA loan sale, the Alabama Loan Guarantee Program refund, bank owned life insurance, or BOLI benefit, OREO losses/(gains), and gains/(losses) on sale of securities. - Core Return on Average Assets.
+We define core return on average assets as core net income divided by average assets, with average assets based upon the average daily balance of total assets in each year. - Pretax Pre-provision Core Net Income.
+We define pretax pre-provision core net income as core net income less loan loss provision and income taxes. - Pretax Pre-provision Core Return on Average Assets.
+We define pretax pre-provision core return on average assets as pretax pre-provision core net income divided by average assets, with average assets based upon the average daily balance of total assets in each year. - Tangible Common Equity.
 We define tangible common equity as our total stockholders' equity less intangible assets (goodwill and core deposit intangibles). - Diluted Core Earnings Per Share.
 We define diluted core earnings per share as core net income divided by diluted weighted average shares outstanding. - Tangible Book Value Per Share.
 We define tangible book value per share as our tangible common equity divided by the number of shares of common stock outstanding as of the applicable date. - Tangible Common Equity to Tangible Assets.
 We define tangible common equity to tangible assets as tangible common equity divided by total assets (less intangible assets of goodwill and core deposit intangibles). - Return on Average Tangible Common Equity.
-We define return on average tangible common equity as total average shareholders' equity less average intangible assets (goodwill and core deposit intangibles), divided by net income. - Core Return on Average Tangible Common Equity.
-We define core return on average tangible common equity as core net income divided by average tangible common equity, with average tangible common equity based upon the average daily balance of tangible common equity in each year. - Core Efficiency Ratio (excludes merger expenses).
-We define core efficiency ratio as operating revenue (net interest income, plus total non-interest income, less gains/(losses) on sale of securities), divided by non-interest expenses (less acquisition related expenses).
+We define return on average tangible common equity as net income divided by total average shareholders' equity less average intangible assets (goodwill and core deposit intangibles). - Core Return on Average Tangible Common Equity.
+We define core return on average tangible common equity as core net income divided by total average shareholders' equity less average intangible assets (goodwill and core deposit intangibles). - Core Efficiency Ratio.
+We define core efficiency ratio as operating revenue (net interest income, plus total non-interest income, less the gain on a historically large USDA loan sale, refund received upon the termination of the Alabama Loan Guarantee Program, a BOLI death benefit payment received, and gains/(losses) on sale of securities), divided by non-interest expenses (less acquisition related expenses, and OREO losses/(gains)).

-Our management believes that these non-GAAP financial measures and the information they provide are useful to investors since these measures permit investors to view our performance using the same tools that our management uses to evaluate our performance, especially in light of the additional costs we incurred in 2015 and 2019 in connection with certain acquisition-related expenses.
+Our management believes that these non-GAAP financial measures and the information they provide are useful to investors since these measures permit investors to view our performance using the same tools that our management uses to evaluate our performance, especially in light of the additional costs we incurred in 2019 in connection with certain acquisition-related expenses.
 While we believe that these non-GAAP financial measures are useful in evaluating our performance, this information should be considered as supplemental in nature and not as a substitute for or superior to the related financial information prepared in accordance with GAAP.
 Additionally, these non-GAAP financial measures may differ from similar measures presented by other companies.